-Chicken and Orzo Skillet is a quick and easy dinner, made using just one skillet, and ready in 30 minutes.
-Moist chicken is combined with garlic, onion, tomatoes, spinach, and orzo to give you a well-rounded meal with little cleanup.
-Believe me, this is one meal everyone will be asking for seconds!
+Chicken and Orzo Skillet is a quick and easy dinner, made in one pan, and ready in 30 minutes.
+Moist chicken is combined with spinach, tomatoes, and orzo to give you a well-rounded meal with little cleanup.
+Believe me, this is one dinner everyone will be asking for seconds!

-I love quick and easy dinners.
-I don't care who you are, spending time in the kitchen after a hectic day, is not what you want to do.
+I am so in love with quick and easy dinners!
+'Cause if you're like me, spending time in the kitchen after a hectic day is not what you want to do.
 Am I right?
-Plus, if you have kids and a hungry husband they're there to remind you that they want to eat.
+Plus, if you have kids and a hungry husband waiting they're there to remind you that they want to eat.

-I have a list of my go-to favorites, like my 30-minute Taco Pasta, Air Fryer Chicken Parmesan, and this Chicken and Orzo Skillet, that I always fall back on when in need.
-Which seems to be pretty often these days.
+Here are some of my go-to favorites that I fall back on when needed: 30-minute Taco Pasta, Air Fryer Chicken Parmesan, Alice Springs Chicken Recipe (Outback copycat), and this Chicken and Orzo Skillet, which seems to happen pretty often these days.

-I love the simplicity of this orzo chicken dish and, except for the orzo which can be made ahead of time, it only dirties one skillet.
+You will love the simplicity of this orzo chicken dish.
+Except for the orzo which can be made ahead of time, it only dirties one skillet.
 Hallelujah!

 It's also a relatively light dish, even with the pasta, so it's perfect for any time of year.
 Plus it provides both protein and a serving of vegetables for a complete meal.